MeenuMumtaz/my-repository/Red Hat assignment.md

 4. Run the following unpacking command to extract the contents of archive.
 Replace “/path/to/webserver/document-root” with the appropriate document root of the web server.
     `cp -r owncloud /path/to/webserver/document-root`.

-**Note**   For other HTTP servers, it is recommended that you install ownCloud outside the document root. on other HTTP servers.
+**Note**   For other HTTP servers, it is recommended that you install ownCloud outside the document root.

 ### Configure Web Server ###